 “That’s the short version.
-Long story; they rented five boxcars and loaded them with the wagons, horses, supplies, and tools.
-They hired a dozen drovers and the whole bunch of them rode out on the train.
+Long story: they rented five boxcars and loaded them with their wagons, horses, supplies, and tools.
+They hired a dozen drovers, and the whole bunch of them rode out on the train.
 At the end of the line, they loaded up the wagons and came out here.”

 Megan couldn’t imagine how brave his great-grandmother had to have been.
 “And the cattle?”

 “Rounded up every wild Longhorn they could find and fenced them in, bought up neighboring ranches, and ended up with one of the biggest spreads this side of the Pecos River.”